 While I love traditional tiny houses, I also enjoy seeing the weird and wonderful homes other tiny house builders come up with.
 In recent years, shipping container tiny houses have become more and more popular and I love seeing how creative people can get with these small spaces.
 In this article, we're going to explore what makes a shipping container a great starting point for a tiny house, what drawbacks shipping containers have, and how you can convert a shipping container into tiny house.

-How to Convert a Shipping Container into a Tiny House
+How to Build a Shipping Container Tiny House

 Why Convert a Shipping Container Into a Tiny House?